Here are several resources that will help you get started with your review

-- An index to multiple-choice and free-response questions by the 10 type questions that will be discussed in later posts. (by.
+- Type Analysis 2018 by the 10 type questions that will be discussed in later posts. (by.
 Lin McMullin)

-- Ted Gott’s Exam Index.
-An Excel Spread sheet referencing each the AP exam free-response question (1998 to the present) to the Learning Objectives (LO) and Essential Knowledge (EK) statements from the Course and exam Description (next below) AND linking each question to its scoring standard.
+- Ted Gott’s Exam FRQ Index. and MC unsecure Index by topic 1998 to 2018.
+Excel Spread sheets referencing each the AP exam free-response question (1998 to the present) to the Learning Objectives (LO) and Essential Knowledge (EK) statements from the Course and exam Description (next below) AND linking each question to its scoring standard.
 Thank You Ted!
 This index is built on the next two indices.